Motilal Nehru: Early life and education

-Motilal Nehru was born on 6 May 1861 in a Kashmiri Pandit (Brahmin) family as the posthumous son of Gangadhar Nehru and his wife Indrani.
-During the Sepoy Mutiny of 1857, Gangadhar Nehru was the kotwal or police officer of Delhi.
+Motilal Nehru was born on 6 May 1861 in a Kashmiri Pandits (Brahmin) family as the posthumous son of Gangadhar Nehru and his wife Indrani.
+During the Indian Rebellion of 1857, Gangadhar Nehru was the kotwal or police officer of Delhi.

 Thus, Motilal came to spend his childhood in Khetri, second largest thikana (feudal estate) within the princely state of Jaipur, now in Rajasthan.
 His elder brother, Nandlal Nehru gained the favour of Raja Fateh Singh of Khetri, who was the same age as him, and rose to the position of Diwan (Chief Minister; effectively the manager) of the vast feudal estate.
 In 1870, Fateh Singh died childless and was succeeded by a distant cousin, who had little use for his predecessor's confidants.
 Nandlal left Khetri for Agra and found that his prior career at Khetri equipped him to advise litigants regarding their legal suits.
 Once he realised this, he exhibited his industry and resilience again by studying for and passing the necessary examinations so that he could practice law in the British colonial courts.
 He then began practising law at the provincial High Court at Agra.
 Subsequently, the High Court was relocated to Allahabad, and the family moved to that city.

 According to B.R.
 Nanda, by their teenage years Motilal and other sons of Gangadhar had learnt to speak English.
 According to historian Sarvepalli Gopal, Motilal was, like his ancestors, more fluent in Arabic, Persian, and Urdu than in any other Indian language.

 Career

 Motilal passed the bar examination in 1883 and began practicing law at Kanpur.
-Three years later, he moved to Allahabad to join the lucrative practice already established by his brother Nandlal.
-The following year, in April 1887, his brother died at the age of forty-two, leaving behind five sons and two daughters.
+In 1886, he moved to Allahabad to join the lucrative practice already established by his brother Nandlal.
+In April 1887, his brother died at the age of 42, leaving behind five sons and two daughters.
 Thus Motilal at the age of 25 became sole bread-earner of the extended Nehru family.